Energy & Buildings

 Currently, CSULB’s main sources of energy are natural gas and electricity purchased from external utility providers.
 Natural gas is the primary energy source used to heat campus buildings, and although it is a fossil-based fuel source, it is generally considered a cleaner energy source when compared to other non-renewable sources such as coal.

 Electricity, which is generated using a mix of energy sources, is the largest campus utility cost and the second largest source of campus greenhouse gas emissions.
-To achieve our goal of climate neutrality as outlined in the Climate Action Plan, CSULB must reduce the consumption of electricity by continuing to implement energy efficiency measures while also increasing the share of energy we consume that comes from renewable sources.
+To achieve our goal of climate neutrality as outlined in the Climate Action and Adaptation Plan, CSULB must reduce the consumption of electricity by continuing to implement energy efficiency measures while also increasing the share of energy we consume that comes from renewable sources.

 CSU policy mandates that all new buildings and major renovations meet or exceed the minimum requirements equivalent to the US Green Building Council’s Leadership in Energy and Environmental Design (LEED) Silver Level building standard.
 The LEED system provides guidelines on green building practices, materials and technologies that conserve energy and water and create healthy spaces that are conducive to working and learning.